How To Do A Kettlebell Swing Plus Form Tips, Variations and Workouts

 Shoulders: Keep your shoulders relaxed to avoid shrugging the kettlebell and ending up with your shoulders around your ears.

 Head: Your head position should be neutral.
-The gap between your chin and your chest shouldn’t change.
+The gap between your chin and your chest shouldn’t change throughout the exercise.

-Elbows: Use “soft” elbows throughout the swing.
-Keep your arms relaxed to take the tension out of your arm muscles and, instead, use the momentum of the kettlebell.
+Elbows: Focus on keeping your elbows “soft” throughout the swing.
+Keep your arms relaxed to take the tension out of your arm muscles and harness the momentum from the weight of the kettlebell instead.

-Knees: Your knees shouldn’t bend excessively during the swing – it should be a hip hinge motion.
-This is a posterior chain movement (the muscles on the back of your body), not a quads exercise.
+Knees: Your knees should remain fairly straight during the swing.
+The motion should be initiated from the hip hinge.
+This is a posterior chain movement (the muscles on the back of your body), not a quad-dominant one.

 Once you’ve nailed the two-arm swing, start using these variations.